bimdata/javascript-api-client/docs/IfcApi.md

 <a name="bulkRemoveClassificationsOfElement"></a>
 # **bulkRemoveClassificationsOfElement**
-> bulkRemoveClassificationsOfElement(projectPk, elementUuid, cloudPk, ifcPk)
+> bulkRemoveClassificationsOfElement(ifcPk, projectPk, elementUuid, cloudPk)